Brave New World (Iron Maiden album): Critical reception

 Reviews for the album were generally positive.
 Critics were especially warm towards the return of Bruce Dickinson and Adrian Smith to the band compared to the previous two releases which featured Blaze Bayley on vocals.
 Kerrang! described it as "truly towering.
 Majestic.
 Bombastic.
 Titanic.
 So gloriously in-yer-face you can almost feel its hot breath up your nostrils."
 Sputnikmusic described it as "one of the band's top albums; alongside the likes of Powerslave, Somewhere in Time, and Piece of Mind" and "definitely the easiest album to get into since the band's glory days."
 Classic Rock stated that, while "it may not take too many strides forward," it "certainly succeeds in reeling back the years to Iron Maiden's heyday."

 AllMusic were slightly more critical of the album, describing it as "no Number of the Beast".
 The website went on to say that "as comeback albums go, its excellence was undeniable"; likewise, they gave the album a positive rating.

 NME were extremely unfavourable towards the release, arguing that the band's past "dismissal of the outside world, which kept them safe all those years, now leaves them looking rather obsolete".
 The magazine also compared the band to more contemporary acts such as Korn and Slipknot and felt Iron Maiden were "no longer the high priests of the black arts, and seem almost innocent by comparison".
 Blabbermouth.net were also negative, stating that the band sound "tired and uninspired", and concluding that "[Brave New World] will fail to leave a lasting mark on the face of the current metal scene."

+The album was named the 8th greatest album of the 2000s by Decibel.
 In 2020, it was named one of the 20 best metal albums of 2000 by Metal Hammer magazine.
+In 2023 Metal Hammer named it the 15th best metal album of the 2000s.
+In 2025 Loudwire named it one of the top 50 metal albums of the 2000s.